CoCalc Logo Icon

 -------------------------------------------------------------------

-Before we dive in, let's clarify why, despite the added complexity, you would
+Before we dive in, let's clarify why you would consider using ``DistributedDataParallel``

-- First, ``DataParallel`` is single-process, multi-thread, and only works on a
+- First, ``DataParallel`` is single-process, multi-threaded, but it only works on a

-single machine, while ``DistributedDataParallel`` is multi-process and works
+single machine.
+In contrast, ``DistributedDataParallel`` is multi-process and supports

-contention across threads, per-iteration replicated model, and additional
+Due to GIL contention across threads, per-iteration replicated model, and additional overhead introduced by

-overhead introduced by scattering inputs and gathering outputs.
+scattering inputs and gathering outputs, ``DataParallel`` is usually

 - Recall from the